-2.15.
-Application and annual fees.
-Applicants must submit a Pre-Application and a full Application, if requested, according to the procedure outlined in Section 10.
-At the time a full Application for an SHRA loan is submitted, the developer must pay a "good-faith" deposit of \$12,500 to cover SHRA staff costs (at \$100 per hour) and expenses in determining the feasibility of the project and processing the loan application.
-In addition, SHRA will receive an Annual Administration Fee equal to 12.5 basis points (0.125%) of the original loan amount or of the original bond amount if bonds are issued, as compensation for monitoring compliance with regulatory restrictions and the administration of the loan.
+SHRA will receive an Annual Administration Fee equal to 5 basis points (0.05%) of the outstanding bond amount if bonds are issued, as compensation for monitoring compliance with regulatory restrictions and the administration of the bonds.
+The Annual Administration Fee shall not be less than \$15,000 annually on bond projects.
+Fees may be subject to restrictions imposed by the funding source.
 For projects receiving both bonds and gap financing, the Annual Administration Fee will be based on the bond issuance amount.

 SHRA receives, in advance, a prorated semi-annual installment at loan closing and equal semi-annual installments following the Effective Date of the Regulatory Agreement during the term of the regulatory period.
 For projects receiving SHRA gap funding, SHRA will also receive a Fee equal to \$100 per each SHRA-funded unit per year (e.g., HOME, Housing Trust Fund, etc.).
 For mixed-income projects, the Annual Administration Fee amount shall be determined based on the number of affordable units.
 Fees payable to SHRA for a bond issuance are outlined in Section 9.1.10.
-The Annual Administration Fee shall not exceed \$25,000 annually on bond projects or \$15,000 per year on non-bond projects.
-Fees may be subject to restrictions imposed by the funding source.